zeen101/leaky-paywall-article-countdown-nag/readme.txt

 * Leaky Paywall - Article Countdown Nag is GPL

 == Changelog ==
+= 2.0.2 =
+* Fix for new cookie variables in Multisite

 = 2.0.1 =
 * Removed unused lines
 * Styling fix for slim view